 BUT, sometimes we can’t classify a blog as lifestyle.
 Here’s an instance for example.
 So-and-so blog consists posts on daily routines, productivity, home decor, summer things etc. This could be called a lifestyle blog.
 A few posts here and there about books wouldn’t make it a book blog.
 Unless there’s a significant amount of posts on books, which would make the blogger (and readers) confused on whether it is a book blog or a lifestyle blog.
 Add more posts from other topics, and you’re a confused mess if you want to categorise the blog.

-Which is why having NO niche helps, as you have the freedom to post on anything to your desire without worrying about image.
+Which is why having NO niche helps, as you have the freedom to post on anything to your desire without worrying about brand.

 CON: You don’t fit into a category.

 That’s the whole point, but it also has it’s negatives.
-The dilemma I spoke about above will be problem when you WANT to categorise your blog.
+The dilemma I spoke about above will be problem when you WANT to categorize your blog.
 You can call it a “lifestyle blog” or a “book blog” or a “study blog”.
 It’s all of them.
-The only way you can categorise is by sorting your POSTS into sections in your blog (as I’ve done).
+The only way you can categorize is by sorting your POSTS into sections in your blog (as I’ve done).